Polar Tours Logo 1200px full color svg

 Polar experts to answer all your questions

 Enjoy an epic Antarctic experience as we set sail on the comfortable and spacious Sylvia Earl!
-Become an Antarctic wildlife expert with our experienced polar guides and photograph huge albatrosses, millions of seabirds, friendly dolphins and over five different species of penguins.
+Become an Antarctic wildlife expert with our experienced polar guides and get to photograph huge albatrosses, millions of seabirds, friendly dolphins and over five different species of penguins.
 Make the most of this important milestone for any world traveler with a wide range of activities organized on your vessel.

 Your ship: Sylvia Earle